Indavelopers/gcp-training-projects/README.md

 ## Use of Pulumi projects and stacks for representing events and labs

-Sometimes you just want one mew environment for a single lab, sometimes you're running an event/workshop/course composed of multiple lab exercises.
+Sometimes you just want one new environment for a single lab, sometimes you're running an event/workshop/course composed of multiple lab exercises.

 You can organize multiple exercises by using [Pulumi projects](https://www.pulumi.com/docs/concepts/project/) and [Pulumi Stacks](https://www.pulumi.com/docs/concepts/stack/).